reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 - LinkedIn
 - Google Groups

-## Country-level chapters
+## Country-level Chapters
-The following countries have opened a chapter at the "country-level"
+The following countries have opened a chapter at the "country-level":
-- Argentina
-- Australia
-- Brazil
-- Czechia
-- Ghana
-- India
-- Indonesia
-- Morocco
-- Nigeria
-- Peru
-- Poland
-- Sierra Leone
-- Spain
-- Turkey
+Argentina, Australia, Brazil, Czechia, Ghana, India, Indonesia, Morocco, Nigeria, Peru, Poland, Sierra Leone, Spain, Turkey

 ## Chapters by Country
 This visualization shows number of chapters by country for the 20 countries with most chapters.